begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### COMMAND SYNTAX

-IFS (dynamic.array, true.array, false.array)
+    IFS(dynamic.array, true.array, false.array)

-IFS evaluate each element of the dynamic.array.
-If the element evaluates to true, it returns the corresponding element from true.array to the same element of a new dynamic array.
-If the element evaluates to false, it returns the corresponding element from false.array.
+IFS evaluate each element of the **dynamic.array**.
+If the element evaluates to true, it returns the corresponding element from **true.array** to the same element of a new dynamic array.
+If the element evaluates to false, it returns the corresponding element from **false.array**.
 If there is no corresponding element in the correct response array, it returns an empty string for that element.
 If an element is null, that element evaluates to false.